MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 1. For a non-yielding IOCP listener, check if your system is low on memory and SQL Server is being paged out.
 Another reason could be anti-virus or intrusion prevention software intercepts I/O API calls and slows the thread activity down.
 For more information, see [Is the IOCP listener actually listening?](https://techcommunity.microsoft.com/t5/sql-server-support-blog/is-the-iocp-listener-actually-listening/ba-p/333989) and [Performance and consistency issues when certain modules or filter drivers are loaded](performance-consistency-issues-filter-drivers-modules.md).

 1. For Resource Monitor issues, you may not necessarily be concerned with this issue in some cases.
-For more information [Resource Monitor enters a non-yielding condition on a server running SQL Server](resource-monitor-nonyielding-condition.md).
+For more information, see [Resource Monitor enters a non-yielding condition on a server running SQL Server](resource-monitor-nonyielding-condition.md).

 1. If these resources don't help, locate the memory dump created in the \LOG subdirectory and open a support ticket with Microsoft CSS by uploading the memory dump for analysis.